-- □ Student demonstrates the ability to listen to others while singing by adjusting volume to balance within the ensemble at all dynamic levels. - □ Student demonstrates the ability to adjust a developed and mature tone quality in all registers to blend within the ensemble AND section. - □ Student demonstrates the ability to blend in mixed harmony in SSAA repertoire with additional divisi of parts when appropriate. - □ Student accurately enumerates and performs whole, half, dotted half, quarter, dotted quarter, eighth syncopation, and sixteenth notes in any pattern.
-Students will be able to enumerate and perform quarter note triplets, dotted eighth notes, and eighth note triplets. - □ Student accurately sings and reads repertoire in any of the following meters: 2/4, 3/4, 4/4, cut time, 6/8, 9/8 and 12/8 time signatures as well repertoire in mixed meters. - □ Student accurately performs a range of dynamics including piano, forte, crescendo (both quick and prolonged), decrescendo (both quick and prolonged), mezzo piano and mezzo forte, pianissimo, fortissimo, sforzando, fff, ppp, and subito piano. - Student accurately performs a variety of expressive musical symbols including staccato, legato, accent, fermata, accelerando, ritardando, a tempo, tenuto, marcato, rallentando accelerando, poco a poco, rubato, glissando, and portamento. - □ Student articulates plosive consonants uniformly and clearly. - □ Student accurately performs clear entrances and cutoffs: big beats in homophonic music as well as "off beats" (8th note) in both homophonic and polyphonic music. - □ Student is able to choose what type of release is needed for musical phrases. - □ Student demonstrates "staggered breathing." - \Box Student sings eight measure phrases in one breath. - □ Student is able to identify, interpret and perform a phrase of music using dynamics, expressions, articulations and text notated in the score. - □ Student demonstrates the ability to read and navigate a choral octavo containing the following voice combinations depending on the ensemble: SSAA rep with additional divisi of parts when appropriate. - Student is able to assimilate the following terms and symbols into their vocabulary and performances: treble clef, system, bar line, measure, double bar line, repeat sign, piano, forte, crescendo, decrescendo, piano line, breath mark, soprano, alto, unison, bass clef, key signature, mezzo piano, mezzo forte, coda, dal segno, first ending, second ending, second soprano, accent, staccato, tie, slur, pianissimo, fortissimo, diminuendo, baritone, tenor, bass, sforzando, descant and accidentals (sharps/flats/naturals), second soprano, tempo marking, meter, ritardando, legato, tutti, fermata, staccato, a tempo, subito, tenuto, marcato and rallentando, accelerando, poco a poco, rubato, glissando, portamento and anacrusis. - □ Student is able to identify note names on the staff in both treble and bass clefs, and will identify note names on the ledger lines from A3 to a C6 and from C2 to C4: including sharps, flats and naturals. - \Box Student is able to identify all major key signatures and their relative minor key signatures - □ Student is able to notate a Major Scale using the major scale formula (WWHWWWH) - Student is able to aurally identify all ascending intervals in a major scale: P1, M2, M3, P4, P5, M6, M7 and P8. - □ Student is able to aurally identify the following descending intervals in a major scale: m2, M2, m3, P4 and P5. - □ Student is absle to identify and perform the following intervals: m2, M2, m3 and M3. - □ Student demonstrates the ability to declare a major or minor key, and label solfege of any scale degree regardless of the key signature and intervallic leap.
-Student is able to label and perform descending Do to Sol and Do to Fa.
-Student is able to label accidentals with solfege (ie Fi, Te, Le and Me).
-Student is able to perform short musical examples including step wise patterns, thirds, fourths, fifths and sixths as wells as skips within the tonic, dominant, subdominant and supertonic, submediant triad.
-Student is able to sing patterns Ti to Re, Fa to La, Do to La, Fa to Re.
+Name: Ensem ble Performance Student demonstrates the ability to listen to others while singing by adjusting volume to balance within the ensemble ranging from piano to forte.
+Student demonstrates the ability to adjust tone quality in all registers to blend within the ensemble and section.
+Student demonstrates the ability to blend in mixed harmony.
+Depending on the ensemble, repertoire arrangements will be: SAB and/or SATB.
+Student accurately enumerates and perform whole, half, dotted half, dotted quarter, quarter, syncopation, eighth and sixteenth notes in any pattern.
+Students will be able to enumerate and perform quarter note triplets.
+Students sings and reads repertoire in simple meters: 2/4, 3/4, 4/4, cut time, 6/8 and 9/8 time signatures.
+Student accurately performs a range of dynamics including piano, forte, crescendo, decrescendo, mezzo piano and mezzo forte, pianissimo, fortissimo and sforzando.
+Student accurately perform a variety of expressive musical symbols including staccato, legato, accent, fermata, accelerando, ritardando, a tempo and tenuto.
+Students articulates plosive consonants uniformly and clearly.
+Student accurately performs clear entrances and cutoffs: big beats in homophonic music as well as "off beats" (8 th note) in homophonic music.
+Student demonstrates "staggered breathing."
+Students sings four to six measure phrases in one breath.
+Students is able to identify and perform a phrase of music using dynamics, expressions, articulations and text notated in the score.
+Student demonstrates the ability to read and navigate a choral octavo containing the following voice combinations depending on the ensemble: SSA and/or SSAA.
+Student assimilates the following terms and symbols into his/her vocabulary and performances: treble clef, system, bar line, measure, double bar line, repeat sign, piano, forte, crescendo, decrescendo, piano line, breath mark, soprano, alto, unison, bass clef, key signature, mezzo piano, mezzo forte, coda, dal segno, first ending, second ending, second soprano, accent, staccato, tie, slur, pianissimo, fortissimo, diminuendo, baritone, tenor, bass, sforzando, descant and accidentals (sharps/flats/naturals), tempo marking, meter, ritardando and legato.
+Student demonstrates the ability to locate and follow musical markings including: tutti, a tempo, subito, tenuto, marcato and rallentando.
+Student is able to identify note names on the staff in both treble and bass clefs, and identifies note names on the ledger lines from A3 to a C6 and from C2 to C4: including sharps, flats and naturals.
+Student is able to identify all major key signatures.
+Student demonstrates the ability to declare a major key, and label solfege of any scale degree regardless of the key signature and intervallic leap.
+Students is able to label and perform descending Do to Sol.
+Student is able to label accidentals with solfege (ie - Fi, Te, Le and Me) In addition, student is able to perform short musical examples including step wise patterns, thirds and fifths as well as skips within the tonic and dominant triad.
+Student is also able to sing patterns Ti to Re, Fa to La.